agrosner/DBFlow/usage2/Migrations.md

 The classes provide the ability to set a `priority` on the `Migration` so that an order is established.
 The higher the priority, that one will execute first.

+`Migration` have three methods:
+  1. `onPreMigrate()` - called first, do setup, and construction here.
+  2. `migrate()` -> called with the `DatabaseWrapper` specified, this is where the actual migration code should execute.
+  3. `onPostMigrate()` -> perform some cleanup, or any notifications that it was executed.

 ### Migration files

 DBFlow also supports `.sql` migration files.
 The rules on these follows must be followed: